-Florida Institute of Technology produces various types of regulated wastes through research activities and/or institute maintenance spanning federal, state, and local regulations.
+Florida Institute of Technology (Florida Tech) produces various types of regulated wastes through research activities and/or institute maintenance spanning federal, state, and local regulations.
 Florida Techs’ Environmental Health & Safety (EHS) office manages all regulated wastes by supplying approved containers, support equipment, technical support, and transportation to our authorized temporary storage sites.
 All regulated wastes are properly disposed through permitted treatment, storage and disposal facilities.

 Use the quick links to navigate to the appropriate waste section to learn more about a specific type of waste, or, schedule a waste pick-up.
 Refer to the hazardous waste determination flow charts found in the documents section if you need help classifying a waste.